mkarikom/DURIAN/README.md

 <div>

 DURIAN supports the integration of custom deconvolution modules, even modules written in other languages, such as Julia.
+Module selection is made using the `deconv_method` argument to `DURIAN::run_durian` and the default is `deconv_method = "MuSiC"`.

 Current deconvolution alternatives include:

 -   fast, NNLS regression using [MuSiC (R)](https://github.com/xuranw/MuSiC)
 -   distributed Monte Carlo inference using [dsLDA (Julia)](https://github.com/mkarikom/DistributedStwdLDA.jl)

 </div>